Do you want to learn how to start a blog the right way?

 Getting your blog to load faster is really easy!

-First of all head over to GTMetrix to run a quick baseline test and note down your results.
+First of all, after you start blog, head over to GTMetrix to run a quick baseline test and note down your results.

 Then follow these simple steps-